ForrestFairy/library/README.md

 My try of somewhat bigger project which is a website for library created in Elixir with Phoenix framework

+# Things to add

+- [ ] Pagination
+- [ ] A way to add books from a csv file
+- [ ] Easy way to choose a specific katalog
+- [ ] Add users with authentication

 # How to start

 To start your Phoenix server: